FideliOS runs on any Linux VM. This guide covers the extra steps needed to make it accessible from outside the server.

 HOST=0.0.0.0 fidelios run

-Step 5 — Run as a System Service
+Step 5 — Run as a background service

 curl http://localhost:3100/api/health

-Exposing port 3100 to the internet works but is not ideal.
-A better option is to use Tailscale so that only devices on your private network can reach FideliOS.
+Exposing port 3100 to the internet works but isn’t ideal.
+A better option is Tailscale so only devices on your private network can reach FideliOS.

 3. Find your Tailscale IP: tailscale ip -4